strongqa/howitzer/GETTING_STARTED.md

 end
 ```

-Exapmle, how custom class might look like:
+Example, how custom class might look like:
 ```ruby
 class MyEmail <Email
   SUBJECT = "Test email" # specify the subject of an email